SciML/ColPrac/README.md

 *   You should usually open an issue about a bug or possible improvement before opening a PR with a solution.
 *   PRs should do a single thing, so that they are easier to review.
-    *   For example, fix one bug, or update compatibility, rather than fixing a bunch of bugs and updating compatibility and adding a new feature.
+    *   For example, fix one bug, or update compatibility, rather than fixing a bunch of bugs, and updating compatibility, and adding a new feature.
 *   PRs should add tests which cover the new or fixed functionality.
 *   PRs that move code should not also change code, so that they are easier to review.